maarten-pennings/howto/c64mempart/readme.md

 Run A0 and now press `2`.
 We are now in partition A2, which was unused until now.

-We can do `NEW` and write a program.
+We can write a program for A2.
+In that case we should start with `NEW`.

 However, we can also `LOAD "A1",8`.
 **Do not do `LOAD "A1",8,1`**.